HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/personalized_list_portlet.md

 8. Once you're done reviewing, click **Back**.

-## 5.Configure the portlet to show more personalized offers
+## Configure the portlet to show more personalized offers

 To configure the portlet to show more personalized offers based on the rules set per customer type, refer to the following steps: